stec-inc/EnhanceIO/README.txt

 	In case an SSD does not come up during a bootup, access to HDD should stopped.
 It should be enabled only after SSD comes-up and a cache is enabled.

+	Write-back cache needs to perform clean operation in order to flush the dirty data to the source device(HDD).
+The clean can be either trigerred by the user or automatically initiated, based on preconfigured thresholds.
+These thresholds are described below.
+They can be set using sysctl calls.

+	a) Dirty high threshold (%) : The upper limit on percentage of dirty blocks in the entire cache.
+	b) Dirty low threshold (%) : The lower limit on percentage of dirty blocks in the entire cache.
+	c) Dirty set high threshold (%) : The upper limit on percentage of dirty blocks in a set.
+	d) Dirty set low threshold (%) : The lower limit on percentage of dirty blocks in a set.
+	e) Automatic clean-up threshold : An automatic clean-up of the cache will occur only if the number of outstanding I/O requests from the HDD is below the threshold.
+	f) Time based clean-up interval (minutes) : This option allows you to specify an interval between each clean-up process.

+	Clean is trigerred when one of the upper thresholds or time based clean threshold is met and stops when all the lower thresholds are met.

 4. ACKNOWLEDGEMENTS